- For Women Facing a Breast Biopsy

 Benign breast tumors are non-cancerous areas where breast cells have grown abnormally and rapidly, often forming a lump.
 Unlike cysts, which are filled with fluid, tumors are solid.

-Benign breast tumors may hurt, but they are not dangerous and do not spread outside the breast to other organs.
-Still, some benign breast conditions, such as papillomas and atypical hyperplasia, are important to know about because women with them have a higher risk of developing breast cancer, and surgery may be recommended in these cases.
+Benign breast tumors may hurt, but they aren’t dangerous and don’t spread from the breast to other organs.
+Still, some benign breast conditions, such as papillomas and atypical hyperplasia, are important to know about because women with them have a higher risk of developing breast cancer.

 A biopsy is the only way to find out if a lump is benign or cancer.
 In a biopsy, part or all of the lump or suspicious area is taken out and looked at under a microscope.
 (See the section called “Types of biopsy procedures” for more on this.)

 If a benign tumor is large, it may change the breast’s size and shape.
 If it’s growing into the tissue of the milk ducts, it may cause an abnormal discharge from the nipple.
-Depending on the type, size, and number of benign tumors, doctors may recommend surgery to remove them.
+Depending on the type, size, and number of benign tumors, surgery to remove them may be recommended.

-For more information on this, please see our document called Non-Cancerous Breast Conditions.
+For more information on this, please call us or visit our website.

 The normal breast